-Between unmet expectations that a child will always listen to their parents and the harsh reactions and discipline that flowed from our frustration, we felt like we were hitting our heads against a brick wall with our first child.
+Between unmet expectations that a child will always listen to their parents and the harsh reactions and discipline that flowed from our frustration, we felt like we were hitting our heads against a brick wall with our fierce pig-tailed little lady.

-This is not how it was supposed to happen.
-I mean, I have a degree in Child Psychology and am a licensed Child Therapist.
+This is not how it was supposed to happen, I have a degree in Child Psychology and am a licensed Child Therapist.
 I can do the kid thing.

-As it turns out, I was about to learn an important lesson.
+As with many ups and downs of parenting, I was about to learn an important lesson.

 The idea of being fully prepared to raise a child is a steaming pile of bullcrap.

 but aside from that…

 We learned that children don’t come with a ‘one size fits all’ tag.
 Each child has different needs that need to be met and just as life is a journey and not a destination, so is raising a human being.

 All the behavioral techniques and approaches I had learned in my schooling and career could only get me so far.
 I had to dig deeper and get to know the unique human being I was raising to figure out how she could best learn and succeed because what we were doing was failing miserably.

 When she would resist, we would push harder.
 When we pushed harder she would resist more.
 The gold standard conventional discipline approaches (according to the official organization of critical onlookers I suppose??) of punishments and harsh disapproval were not helping her to learn and were, in fact, increasing negative behaviors and oppositionality.